Tunglin-Li/lithe-course/README.md

 ## 📜 License

 This project is licensed under the GPL-2.0-or-later License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](./LICENSE) file for details, or view the [GNU GPL v2.0 text](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).